stevegrubb/libcap-ng/README.md

 Python
 ------
 Libcap-ng 0.6 and later has python bindings.
-You simply add import capng in your script.
+(Only python3 is supported from 0.8.4 onward.)
+You simply add 'import capng' in your script.
 Here are the same examples as above in python:

 ```
 1) Drop all capabilities